-When a baby is born prematurely, or perhaps has a health issue, he or she may need to go to the Neonatal Intensive Care Unit (NICU) immediately after birth.
-That can interfere with mother and baby getting to know each other and delay bonding.
+When a baby is born prematurely, or perhaps has a health issue, they may need to go to the Neonatal Intensive Care Unit (NICU) immediately after birth.
+That can interfere with the nursing dyad getting to know each other and delay bonding.
 Although SSC is still an important part of getting to know your baby and for initiating breastfeeding, it just may not be possible until the baby is stable enough to be held outside of an isolette.

-SSC is important for the NICU baby and mother because:
+SSC is important for the family with a NICU baby:

 - It promotes bonding.